 idiom: leave someone at the alter

-- to leave someone just before the marriage is supposed to happen.
-(Couples who get married in a church stand in front of a structure called the 'alter').
+Note: Couples who get married in a church stand in front of a structure called the 'alter'.

 — What a jerk!
 I cannot believe he left her at the alter.
 How humiliating!